Diffusion Bridge Variational Inference for Deep Gaussian Processes: Method

 \paragraph{Training and implementation.} In practice, DDVI jointly trains the variational drift network $s_\phi$ and DGP hyperparameters $\gamma$ by maximizing $\mathcal{L}_{\mathrm{DDVI}}$ using stochastic gradient descent.
 Sampling from $Q_\phi(\mathbf{U}_t)$ is achieved by solving the reverse SDE from $\mathbf{U}_0 \sim \mathcal{N}(\mathbf{0}, \sigma^2\mathbf{I})$, which allows for reparameterized gradients through the sampled trajectories.

-\paragraph{Limitations.} While DDVI provides a flexible and theoretically grounded approach to inference in deep GPs, it still faces important limitations: \begin{itemize} \item \textbf{Unconditional initialization:} DDVI relies on a fixed Gaussian start distribution $\mathbf{U}_0 \sim \mathcal{N}(0,\sigma^2 I)$ for the reverse diffusion.
-Since the true posterior over inducing variables is typically far from this unconditional prior, the reverse-time SDE must traverse a long and complex path to reach the target distribution, leading to inefficient inference, high variance, and slow convergence. \item \textbf{Lack of amortization:} DDVI does not condition its initialization on the observed data, making posterior sampling input-agnostic rather than scalable amortized inference. \end{itemize}

-These limitations motivate our proposed method, Diffusion Bridge Variational Inference (DBVI), which introduces observation-conditioned diffusion bridges and amortized initializations for and more accurate posterior inference.
+\paragraph{Limitations.} Although DDVI offers a flexible and theoretically grounded approach for inference in deep GPs, it still seems to face two key drawbacks: first, it uses an unconditional Gaussian initialization $\mathbf{U}_0 \sim \mathcal{N}(0,\sigma^2 I)$ for the reverse diffusion, which typically appears far from the true posterior over inducing variables, so the reverse-time SDE must follow a long, complex trajectory to reach the target distribution, resulting in inefficient inference, higher variance, and slower convergence; second, this initialization is not conditioned on observations, so sampling remains input-agnostic rather than amortized and scalable.
+These limitations motivate our Diffusion Bridge Variational Inference (DBVI), which introduces observation-conditioned diffusion bridges and amortized initializations to enable more efficient and accurate posterior inference.